mariusschueller/Fall-Brawl/README.md

 - clone the repository
 - in unity, you can view the different scenes, scripts, and assets we have added to the project.

+# Design
+Once the user opens the game, they will land on a simulated game scene accompanied by music.
+After a few seconds, the ground beneath them will disappear, and they will fall into darkness, mirroring an event that happens in the game itself.
+This sudden fall adds an interactive and immersive element right from the start, creating an unexpected twist that helps draw users into the game's atmosphere.

+After the fall, the start screen will appear with a black background, the game's logo, and options to "Start" the game, learn "How to Play," "Quit," or learn "About" the game.
+The black background continues the feeling of being in darkness, maintaining continuity with the earlier sequence and adding a sense of mystery.
+The game's logo is prominently displayed, contrasting with the dark background to grab the user's attention.

+The design choice to include the falling scene adds an element of surprise, evoking emotions such as curiosity and suspense, which help set the tone for the gameplay.
+This unexpected transition immediately hooks the player, enhancing the overall user experience and making the game memorable from the first interaction.

+The options on the start screen are visually distinct, with animations like fading or slight bouncing to make the screen feel dynamic and engaging.
+The buttons could have an ethereal glow to match the dark atmosphere, providing a cohesive visual theme.
+Sound effects, such as a "whooshing" sound during the fall and a brief moment of silence before the start screen appears, contribute to the immersive experience.

 Team Member Roles